mohammed-saalim/se452-group7-project/README.md

 **Project Scope Area**
 ---
 _E-commerce Application_:
-We are building a simple shopping application where users can create accounts, browse different products and categories, place orders, make payments and also give and see reviews and ratings within the app.
+We are building a simple shopping application where users can create accounts, browse different products and categories, place orders, make payments, and manage shipping for their purchases.
+The app will allow users to track shipping status, providing a seamless shopping experience from product selection to delivery.

 **Project Members**
 ---